openshift/enhancements/enhancements/machine-api/control-plane-set.md

     // +kubebuilder:validation:Required
     ObjectMeta metav1.ObjectMeta `json:"metadata"`

+    // Spec contains the desired configuration of the Control Plane Machines.
-    // ProviderSpec contains the platform specific details
+    // The ProviderSpec within contains platform specific details
     // for creating the Control Plane Machines.
-    // It should be complete apart from the platform specific
+    // The ProviderSe should be complete apart from the platform specific
     // failure domain field.
-This will be overriden when the
+This will be overriden when the Machines
-    // Machines are created based on the FailureDomains field.
+    // are created based on the FailureDomains field.
     // +kubebuilder:validation:Required
-    ProviderSpec *runtime.RawExtension `json:"providerSpec"`
+    Spec machinev1beta1.MachineSpec `json:"spec"`
 }

 type ControlPlaneSetStrategy struct {